hongjunyan/pytorch-news-recommendation/README.md

 ```commandline
 $> mlflow run -e tune_with_ray --experiment-name tune_hyperparams -P mind_type=demo -P epochs=1 .
 ```

-if you want to train a formal model, please use `mind_type=large`.
+For training a formal model, please use `mind_type=large`.

 ## MLFlow UI
 The experiment results recorded in `/mlruns`.
-You can use `mlflow ui` to open a web UI and compare the results on it.
+You can execute `mlflow ui` to see the results.
 ```commandline
 $> mlflow ui -h 127.0.0.1
 ```